remydao/nft/README.md

 # Project presentation

 This project is a NFT manager written in TypeScript.
-We're exposing our API routes with express.
+We're exposing our API routes with Express as it is a simple library.

 The database, in SQLite, is created and managed via Sequelize.
 This way you don't need to use docker because data is stored in a local file.

-The tests are written thanks to Mocha and Chai.
+The tests are written thanks to Mocha and Chai, because we already used it a lot.

 # How to use the project